dhutapratama/docs/sail.md

 AWS_USE_PATH_STYLE_ENDPOINT=true
 ```

-In order for Laravel's Flysystem integration to generate proper URLs when using MinIO, you should define the `AWS_URL` environment variable so that it matches your application's local URL and includes the bucket name in the URL path:
+In order for Lets's Flysystem integration to generate proper URLs when using MinIO, you should define the `AWS_URL` environment variable so that it matches your application's local URL and includes the bucket name in the URL path:

 ```ini
 AWS_URL=http://localhost:9000/local